Bala Cynwyd, Pennsylvania: Schools

 Bala Cynwyd is served by the Lower Merion School District, with its headquarters in Ardmore.

-As of 2024 school zoning is as follows: The vast majority of the CDP is zoned to Cynwyd Elementary School on Levering Mill Road, while some sections to the southwest are zoned to Merion Elementary School, and some small sections to the north are zoned to Belmont Hills Elementary School on Madison Avenue.
+As of 2024, the vast majority of Bala Cynwyd is zoned to Cynwyd Elementary School on Levering Mill Road, while some sections to the southwest are zoned to Merion Elementary School, and some small sections to the north are zoned to Belmont Hills Elementary School on Madison Avenue.
 Almost all of the CDP is zoned to Bala Cynwyd Middle School on North Bryn Mawr Avenue, while small portions to the north are zoned to Welsh Valley Middle School.
 In almost all of the CDP, high school students living in Bala Cynwyd may choose between Lower Merion High School in Ardmore and Harriton High School in Rosemont, while small portions to the north are zoned only to Harriton High School.

 Another school in Bala Cynwyd is Kohelet Yeshiva High School on Old Lancaster Road.
 Located on Montgomery Avenue at Bryn Mawr Avenue is Kosloff Torah Academy, an Orthodox Jewish, private all-girls high school serving the local and general Philadelphia region.
 Nearby on Levering Mill Road, Orthodox Jewish boys attend the Mesivta High School of Greater Philadelphia.
 The private, Catholic Merion Mercy and Waldron Mercy Academies are only a quarter mile up Montgomery Avenue in Merion.
 The bilingual French International School of Philadelphia, on North Highland Avenue, teaches approximately 320 children from pre-kindergarten (K3) to eighth grade in French and English.